johanna-oncken/Marketing-Analytics-DWH/README.md

 **Path length and the trust effect:** Repeat purchases consistently require ~30% fewer touchpoints than first purchases across all months (e.g., April: 4.31 avg touchpoints for 250 repeat purchases vs. 8.90 for 555 first purchases).
 The share of repeat purchases grows from 4.4% in January to 31.1% in April, building a stable repeat-purchase engine even as total purchase volume declines (908 → 805).

-> _Note: Monthly MOFU CVR and AOV trends show uniform growth/decline curves across all channels — this is an attribution artifact where `fact_attribution_linear` progressively assigns more touchpoint-channel combinations per purchase over time.
-As touchpoints accumulate, CVR rises mechanically (more attributed conversions per click) and AOV falls mechanically (same revenue spread across more attributed orders).
-These trends do not reflect genuine funnel improvement or declining order values.
+> _Note: Note: Monthly MOFU CVR and AOV trends show uniform growth/decline curves across all channels.
+This is a synthetic data artifact — the generated data produces near-identical engagement volumes across channels, resulting in parallel trend lines that would diverge with real-world data.
 Within-month comparisons remain valid._

 ---